Amicus/end-dash/docs/collection.md

 The name is Lynd, Vesper Lynd
 ```

-Does this HTML also  update on model changes?
+Does this HTML update on model changes?
 =============================================

-Yep!
+Yes!

 ```javascript
 drax.set('lastName', 'Jaws');
 ```

-In the browser now:
+Then on your page:

 ```
 The name is Bond, James Bond